redhat-developer/lsp4ij/docs/UserGuide.md

 ## Actions

+### Reformat Code

+The LSP formatting support can be done with the standard `Reformat Code` menu.

 ### Find Usages

 The following LSP features are integrated with the standard `Find Usages` menu (provided they're supported by the underlying language server):